A much-in-demand mastering engineer takes you to school on the mastering process

 To wrap this up, I wonder if you could address the budding mastering engineers out there with Stephen Marsh’s top three dos or don’ts.

 Yes!
 Two dos and a don’t…

 First, understand your monitoring, and I don’t just mean what your speakers sound like.
 Understand what they sound like in the environment in which you’re listening to them.
 Listen to music that you like the sound of, and listen a lot!
-Then lis-ten to other stuff, too.
-Because music in a certain genre is going to have a certain type of character, and it’s not necessarily going to reveal flaws in a speaker system until you’ve listened to a lot of stuff.
+Then listen to other stuff, too.
+Because music in a certain genre is going to have a certain type of character, and it’s not necessarily going to reveal flaws in a speaker system until you’ve listened to a lot of stuff in other genres.

 Learn more about Stephen at his web-site, marshmastering.com.